plutodoc/vite-documentation/docs/guide/bundler.md

 }
 ```

-You can refer to [Bundlers > Vite](../reference/bundler/vite.md) and [Bundlers > Webpack](../reference/bundler/webpack.md) to check out all options of the corresponding bundler.
+You can refer to [Bundlers > Vite](../reference/bundler/vite.md) to check out all options of the corresponding bundler.